steinmueller/telemed-security-validator/README.md

 ## Roadmap
 The idea was to show the implementability of the functionalities in the infrastructure of a cloud hyperscaler.
 To deploy an actual application, this web app was created.
-Therefore the development will not continue
+Therefore the development will not continue.

 ## Contributing
 As this is part of a final thesis for a masters degree, contribution is